craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 We pass through a barrier, which suddenly shifts the acre of jungle infront of us into a grass clearing; the road is straight and well kept, leading towards a large stepped pyramid.
 The creatures of the jungle, even the bugs and birds, are not here in the clearing with us.

 I sent the entry team of Barthalamule, Arie, and Spencer to clear the first room before the rest of us enter.
-Laelithar and Liviana are
+Laelithar and Liviana are marking the perimeter of the clearing/illusion during this time.
+Entry team met contact (4x ghoul-esq) down the right corridor.